toddowskii/toddowskii/README.md

 ##👋 Hi, I'm Max

-🏫 high school student, tech enthusiast, and founder of MaksFix, my own computer repair and IT services brand.
+🏫 High school student, tech enthusiast, and founder of MaksFix, my own computer repair and IT services brand.
 💻 I build websites, automate workflows, and create content around tech, repair, and productivity.
 🚀 Passionate about coding, freelancing, and helping others improve their digital life.